Facebook Pixel

 What Makes It Work

-- Repetitive behavior: Checking the résumé repeatedly shows insecurity.
+• Repetitive behavior: Checking the résumé a third time shows insecurity escalating.

-- Loss of control: Dropping the papers escalates the tension.
+• Loss of control: Dropping the papers confirms the pressure breaking through.

 Example 2: Showing Character Personality